CatescuMihai/Projects/README.md

  - You need to register first to have an actual account.
 You will type a username and a password wich will be stored by default in yor D disk(this can be modified in the code) on your computer under a .txt format.

+ - The full implemented code is in the Log in system.txt file.